LocusBots can now ‘talk’ to each other and collaborate in warehouses

 Marshall’s Monitor Bluetooth headphones are crisp but uncomfortable

 Locus Robotics today unveiled a navigational system that makes it possible for their LocusBots to work more effectively together, and alongside humans in crowded, bustling warehouses.
-The LRAN system, which stands for Locus Robotics Advanced Navigation, debuted at the industry tradeshow ProMat in Chicago.
+The LRAN system, which stands for Locus Robotics Advanced Navigation, debuted at the industry trade show ProMat in Chicago.

 Locus Robotics formed after Amazon acquired Kiva Systems, like its competitors Fetch Robotics and 6 River Systems.
 The company’s founders, Bruce Welty and Mike Johnson, had been operating third-party fulfillment centers for online retailers powered by Kiva’s robots, among other technologies.
-But when Amazon stopped selling Kiva’s robots, and made them proprietary, they found themselves in need of tools to help associates get the job of picking and packing orders done quickly.
+But when Amazon stopped selling Kiva’s robots, and made them proprietary, they found themselves in need of tools to help associates get done quickly the job of picking and packing orders.

 Generally, LocusBots can rove autonomously through warehouses and find a position near a shelf where an item requires picking by an associate.
 Once loaded by a person, the robots carry items from the aisles to packers who put them into boxes and send them out the door.